-Chapter 7 Michael Kremer's population-breeds-ideas model This chapter relates to Section 4.2 of Acemoglu's book where two special cases of the population-breeds-ideas model (Kremer 1993) are presented.
-Here we start with a more general version of the model.
-The point of the model is to show that under certain conditions, the cumulative and nonrival character of technical knowledge makes it likely that the Malthusian regime of stagnating income per capita, close to existence minimum and caused by scarcity of land, will sooner or later in the historical evolution be surpassed.
+Chapter 7 Why the Malthusian era must come to an end This chapter presents the population-breeds-ideas model by Michael Kremer (Kremer, 1993).
+The point of the model is to show that under certain conditions, the cumulative and nonrival character of technical knowledge makes it almost inevitable that the Malthusian regime of stagnating income per capita, close to subsistence minimum, will sooner or later in the historical evolution be surpassed.
+This topic relates to Section 8.2 of Jones and Vollrath (2013).
+Section 4.2 of Acemoglu (2009) briefly discuss two special cases of the Kremer model.
 7.1 The general model Suppose a pre-industrial economy can be described by: